 - Before hiking into any of the numerous wilderness areas near Boulder, let somebody know where you are going and when you will be back.
 And always bring a friend with you.

 - Boulder is home to a large number of wildlife species, including mountain lions, bears and coyotes.
 To lessen the chance of conflicts, store pet food indoors, make sure trash is not left outdoors and supervise pets when they are outside.
 Remember all wildlife should be left alone.
+Beginning Oct.
+1, the city of Boulder will begin enforcing a new bear protection ordinance, where all trash and compost containers will need to be bear resistant.

 Home Safety Tips: